Pvanduyse/open5e/source/equipment/magic-items/cube-of-force.rst

 number of charges based on the chosen face, as shown in the Cube of Force Faces table.
 Each face has a different effect.
 If the cube has insufficient charges remaining, nothing happens.
-Otherwise, a barrier of :ref:`srd:invisible` force springs into existence, forming a cube 15 feet on a side.
+Otherwise, a barrier of invisible force springs into existence, forming a cube 15 feet on a side.
 The barrier is centered on you, moves with you, and lasts for 1 minute, until you use an action to press the cube's sixth face, or the cube runs out of charges.
 You can change the barrier's effect by